Plus, Chattanooga launches Mentor Hub.

 Folks of all ages are welcome to enjoy this outdoor concert series. | Photo provided by Riverfront Nights

-Ready to enjoy live music by the Tennessee River and under the stars once again?
-Riverfront Nights, a free outdoor concert series at Ross’s Landing, will kick off on Saturday, May 31 + will run through Saturday, Aug.
-30 — an expanded run compared to years past.
+Ready to enjoy live music by the Tennessee River once again?
+Riverfront Nights, a free outdoor concert series at Ross’s Landing, will kick off on Saturday, May 23 (Memorial Day weekend) and run through Saturday, Sept.
+5 (Labor Day weekend).

-The outdoor concert series recently released this year’s lineup, so get ready to make your plans for those upcoming summer Saturday nights, rain or shine.
+This year’s lineup was recently released, so start making plans for those summer Saturday nights, rain or shine.

 NOOGAtoday | Riverfront Nights